Blinders Off: Getting a Good Look at Abuse and Assault

 Hate crimes: Hate crimes are physical, verbal, emotional or sexual abuses motivated by bias, bigotry, intolerance or hate towards people of a given group, such as a given sexual orientation, race, gender, nationality, religion, age or disability.
 Given how overwhelmingly it is women (or those simply not considered male or man-enough by culture or individuals) who are raped, many people also call rape a hate crime.

-Because of the common gender divides in abuses, it’s often assumed that GLBT abuse within relationships doesn’t exist.
+Because of the common gender divides in abuses, it’s often assumed that abuse within LGBT relationships doesn’t exist.
 Statistically, rates of domestic abuse in queer partnerships are equal to those in heterosexual relationships.
 That invisibility can make finding support even more difficult for GLBT victims and survivors than for heterosexual victims and survivors.
 There are also challenges specific to GLBT people within abusive relationships which aren’t as prevalent for heterosexuals: social isolation may be even greater, the abuse may not be believed or it may be assumed it must be “mutual.”
 People who are not yet out per their gender or orientation may have to come out in the process of reporting abuse and getting help.
 Because GLBT communities are often very small, reporting abuse usually means everyone in the community will know about the abuse and “take sides.”
 For lesbians, reporting abuse can be difficult because some women’s organizations are reluctant to support the fact that women can also be abusive.
 GLBT people will have to often face homophobia in the process of reporting and seeking help with abuse, but lesbians may also have to face sexism, and for lesbians of color, racism as well.
 Trans gender people may have to deal with transphobia throughout.

 If you’re a victim or survivor of abuse of a gender or in a relationship where the abuse is less likely to be recognized or acknowledged (and that goes for within your family as well), do NOT let that stop you from seeking help and/or reporting the abuse.
 While it can certainly be extra-challenging in these situations to do so, it’s always going to be better to deal with those challenges to get yourself safe and sound than it is to remain trapped in abuse.
-Check the resources section of the site for organizations which help male or same-sex partnered victims of abuse, as well as women abused by men.
+Check the resources section of the site for organizations which help men or same-gender partnered victims of abuse, as well as women abused by men.

 Teens and young adults are often at a particular risk, because they don't have a lot of experience with intimate relationships, and rates of abuse in teen relationships have been on the rise for some time now.
 Statistically, around 1 out of every 3 high school and college students has experienced sexual, physical, verbal, or emotional violence in dating relationships, and forty percent of girls aged 14 to 17 say they know someone their age who has been hit or beaten by a boyfriend.
 Women ages 16 to 24 experience the highest rates of intimate violence--nearly 20 per 1000 women, and 95% of all victims of domestic violence (partner abuse) are women.
 When it comes to sexual assaults, a survey of adolescent and college students revealed that date rape accounted for 67 percent of sexual assaults, 1/2 of all rape victims are raped between the ages of 14 and 17, and in one study, over 50% of high school boys and 42% of high school girls believed that there are times when it is "acceptable for a male to hold a female down and physically force her to engage in intercourse.